China outclasses West in key education survey

 Sabrina BLANCHARD, AFP

-Moreover, the 10 percent most socio-economically disadvantaged students in these four areas "also showed better reading skills than those of the average student in OECD countries, as well as skills similar to the 10 percent most advantaged students in some of these countries."
+Moreover, the 10 percent most socio-economically disadvantaged students in these four areas "also showed better reading skills than those of the average student in OECD countries, as well as skills similar to the 10 percent most advantaged students in some of these countries," he said at a Paris news conference.

 He cautioned that these four provinces and municipalities in eastern China "are far from representing China as a whole."

-Yet their combined populations amount to over 180 million people, and the size of each region is equivalent to a typical OECD country.
+Yet their combined populations amount to over 180 million people, and the size of each region is equivalent to a typical OECD country even if their income is well below the OECD average.

-"What makes their achievement even more remarkable is that the level of income of these four Chinese regions is well below the OECD average," Gurria said in a preface to the study.
+"You don't have to spend more to do better, that is a conclusion," Guria said.

-"The quality of their schools today will feed into the strength of their economies tomorrow."
+"We also see remarkable improvement in some countries that perform way below the OECD average, but they are improving very fast," he said, citing Albania, Moldova, Peru and Qatar.

 - 'Virtually no improvement' -